Where to start when designing a kid’s room?

 The same is true with kids’ rooms.
 Their rooms must change, from time to time, more or less, but they must change.
 Let’s be honest, it is a different challenge to design a nursery, a toddler’s room or a space for a school kid.

 Different needs and different activities call for a different room design.

 Let’s look into what to consider when creating a space for your child for years to come.

 Thinking ahead, designing for years to come

 Think of practical aspects.
 What bed to choose?
 Where should a desk space be and what about the storage area?
-Everything is essential as you want the room not only to be pretty but also functional and practical for you and your kid.
+Everything is essential as you want the room to be pretty but also functional and practical for you and your kid.